rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 LWT is not supported for internal objects.
 ### Special "homevision" Topic
-The MQTT plug-in automatically subscribes to:
+The MQTT Plug-in automatically subscribes to:
 <pre>
         Full Topic
     cmnd/homevision/#